sgraf812/pmcheck/artifact/Readme.md

 of Section 6.
 It includes checkouts of the seven libraries from `head.hackage` (`Cabal`, `HsYAML`, `generic-data`, `geniplate-mirror`, `network`, `pandoc`, and `pandoc-types`) that we found to emit new warnings under the LYG version of GHC that were not warned about in GHC 8.8.3.

-This directory also contains:
+This directory also contains the following build scripts and artifacts, neither of which are of particular interest for the evaluation itself, but they are included in case you wish to look at them:

 * `gen-contents.sh` (a script used to download everything from Hackage and apply the relevant `head.hackage` patches)
 * `patched-deps` (a directory containing library dependencies for the seven libraries above that also need `head.hackage` patches)

-Neither `gen-content.sh` nor `patched-deps` are of particular interest for the evaluation itself, but they are included in case you wish to look at them.

 To reproduce the results from Section 6, enter one of the seven libraries' checkout directories and run `cabal build`.
 This command is set up so that it will build the library using the LYG version of GHC, and moreover, it will throw an error when it encounters a new coverage checking related warning.
 For example, you can reproduce the `HsYAML` warnings under LYG by doing the
 following:

 ```